 Keep knives and sharp utensils out of reach of children:

-Sharp knives and utensils are essential tools in the kitchen, but they can also pose serious safety hazards, especially to children.
-To prevent accidents and injuries, it’s crucial to store knives and sharp objects in a secure location out of the reach of young children, such as in a locked drawer or high cabinet.
+Sharp knives and forks are essential tools in the kitchen but can pose a serious safety risk, especially for children.
+To prevent accidents and injuries, keep knives and other sharp objects in a safe place, such as a locked drawer or high cabinet, out of the reach of children safely.

 Clean up spills immediately to prevent slips and falls:

-Spills and messes in the kitchen can create slippery surfaces, increasing the risk of slips and falls.
-To maintain a safe cooking environment, it’s important to clean up spills promptly using a clean cloth or paper towel.
-This helps prevent accidents and ensures that the kitchen remains a safe and hazard-free area.
+Spills and messes in the kitchen can create slippery surfaces, raising the danger of slips and falls.
+To hold a secure cooking environment, it’s important to smooth up spills directly with the usage of a smooth cloth or paper towel.
+This saves you from accidents and guarantees that the kitchen stays in a secure and threat-free area.

 Use caution when opening hot oven doors and lids:

-When cooking in the oven or using pots with hot lids, exercise caution when opening them to avoid burns or steam-related injuries.
-Always use oven mitts or potholders to protect your hands from the heat, and open oven doors and lids slowly to release steam safely.
-Taking these precautions reduces the risk of burns and ensures safe handling of hot cookware.
+When cooking in the oven or using pots with hot lids, exercise caution while establishing them to keep away from burns or steam-related accidents.
+Always use oven mitts or potholders to shield your palms from the heat, and open oven doorways and lids slowly to launch steam accurately.
+Taking these precautions reduces the risk of burns and guarantees safe dealing with warm cookware.

 Never leave cooking food unattended on the stove:

-It’s essential never to leave food unattended while cooking on the stove.
-Unattended cooking poses a fire hazard and increases the risk of accidents such as spills or boil-overs.
-Always stay in the kitchen while cooking and attend to the stove to prevent mishaps and ensure that food is cooked safely and properly.
+It’s vital by no means to leave meals unattended while cooking on the range.
+Unattended cooking poses a hearth chance and will increase the hazard of accidents such as spills or boil-overs.
+Always live in the kitchen whilst cooking and attend to the stove to save you from mishaps and make certain that food is cooked accurately and nicely.

 Keep a fire extinguisher accessible in the kitchen: